 I grew up in Manchester, UK and indeed, have lived in and around the city all my life as it is a place that I love and am proud to be a part of.
 Multi-cultural, modern, the home of two Premiership football teams and the birthplace of many a famous band: Oasis, The Smiths, The Stone Roses, Take That and Simply Red, to name but a few.

 So what led me to become an Author?
 Well, for most of my life, I have dabbled with writing various pieces, from poems to short fictional stories but never considered doing anything with them as they had always been just for fun.

-However, in January 2009 (following a bizarre, wine-fuelled conversation with a very good friend of mine … another story) I decided to have a go at writing a novel.
-Thus, my first novel Letterbox was conceived which is a fictional take on the infamous IRA bombing of Manchester in 1996.
+However, in January 2009 (following a conversation with a very good friend of mine … another story), I decided to follow his advice and write a book.
+It didn’t take me long before I became gripped by the topic and wanted to research everything around the IRA bombing in my city, Manchester; I felt I just had to write about it.
+This is how my first novel Letterbox was conceived, a fictional take on the infamous IRA bombing of Manchester in 1996.
 It took me a year to complete, as I had to write it in my spare time but found it to be one of the most satisfying and interesting paths that I have ever followed.
 Thus, the writing bug became firmly embedded within me.

 My third novel, The Good in Mister Philips followed in January 2014 which is an erotic novel set to rival Fifty Shades … or so I have been reliably informed … whilst my fourth novel, Nobody Heard Me Cry (a fact-based tale of Manchester’s darker side) was released in December 2015.

-For the final words of this Bio, I would like to send out my heartfelt thanks to all those wonderful people who have shown their support so far by reading my humble offerings and for taking the time to review them … favourably I might add … and I hope that I can continue being your storyteller for many years to come.
+For the final words of this Bio, I would like to send out my heartfelt thanks to all those wonderful people who have given their support to my writing endeavours and look forward to hearing from ALL readers, both old and new.
+I hope that I can continue being your storyteller for many years to come.

 Stay safe and be happy folks.